 This sandwich is simply served with cooked collard greens between two griddled hoecakes, or flat cornbread pancakes.
 The combination makes sense because most Southerners dip their cornbread into collard greens so that the crumbly cornbread soaks up the pot likker.

 Pimento Cheese Sandwich

-In the late 1880s, huge groups of Cubans immigrated to Tampa, settling in the Ybor neighborhood, where coffee carts would shuttle coffee and the pressed sandwiches to factory's female workers, since women were discouraged from going to the general cafeterias.
+In the late 1880s, huge groups of Cubans immigrated to Tampa, settling in the Ybor neighborhood.
+Coffee carts shuttled coffee and the pressed sandwiches to factory's female workers since women were discouraged from going to the general cafeterias.
 The city council of Tampa even declared the Cuban as Tampa’s signature sandwich in 2012.

 It is generally agreed that the Cuban sandwich includes Cuban bread, mustard, sliced roast pork, glazed ham, swiss cheese, and thinly sliced dill pickles.
 Tampa residents typically include salami layered in with the other meats, while those in Southern Florida leave this ingredient out.
 Some even include mayonnaise, lettuce, and tomato, but many believe these additions would not make a “true” Cuban sandwich.